 The Remuneration Committee, which is an advisory body to the Board of Directors, holds deliberations on remuneration for the directors (excluding directors who are Audit and Supervisory Committee members) and executive officers, which is then determined by the Board of Directors.
-The Remuneration Committee ensures independent, objective, and effective advisory functions, since outside directors (excluding outside directors who are Audit and Supervisory Committee members) account for a majority of the members and an outside director serves as the chair.
-Remuneration for directors who are Audit and Supervisory Committee members by the Audit and Supervisory Committee.
+The Remuneration Committee ensures independent, objective, and effective advisory functions, since outside directors account for a majority of the members and an outside director serves as the chair.
+Remuneration for directors who are Audit and Supervisory Committee members is determined by the Audit and Supervisory Committee.
 The details of remuneration are as described in "Disclosure of Policy on Determining Remuneration Amounts and Calculation Methods" in "Director Remuneration" under "II-1.
 Organizational Composition and Operation" in this document.